 For a description of each of the Web User Interface (WUI) options, refer to the Kemp Multi-Tenant LoadMaster, Configuration Guide.

 This document is intended to be read by anyone who is interested in learning more about the Kemp Multi-Tenant LoadMaster product.

 Some of the Multi-Tenant LoadMaster features are described in the sections below.

 Ability to Create Virtual LoadMaster (VLM) Instances from Packages

 A VNF package is LoadMaster or GEO LoadMaster firmware that can be used to create a LoadMaster VNF.
 Multiple packages can be installed on the Multi-Tenant LoadMaster.
 The Multi-Tenant LoadMaster will come with a pre-installed package which contains the latest LoadMaster firmware at that time.
-Other packages can be downloaded from the KEMP Technologies website as needed.
-Each package can be a different version of the KEMP LoadMaster.
+Other packages can be downloaded from the Kemp website as needed.
+Each package can be a different version of the Kemp LoadMaster.
 From these packages, multiple instances can be created.

 VNF packages which were for pre-MT_7.1-30 firmware versions will not work on MT_7.1-30 or above.
-The latest VNF package can be downloaded from the KEMP Technologies website (https://support.kemptechnologies.com - search for LoadMaster MT Release Notice).
+The latest VNF package can be downloaded from the Kemp website (https://support.kemptechnologies.com - search for LoadMaster MT Release Notice).